PornFactory/comick-uploader/README.md

 -   Each sub-folder **must be named with the chapter number** (e.g., `21`, `22.5`).
 -   Inside each folder, image files should be numbered in reading order (e.g., `01.png`, `02.png`).

-The easiest way to get started is to create a folder named `chapters` in the root of the project directory.
+The easiest way to get started is to use the included `chapters` folder.

 **Default Structure:**
 ```